wis1906/letsgo-ar-space-generation/README.md

 - It is developed using UE 4.19.2 Environment

 - Compile with visual studio 2017 in "Development Editor" + "Win64" mode.
-- Change Pathes String in mainST.cpp(this is main singletone) in C++ script then build.
+- Change pathes string in mainST.cpp(this is main singletone) in C++ script then build.
-- Before c++ build, delete solution file(LetsGo.sln), then execute "Generate Visual Studio Project File" in .uproject.
+- Before C++ build, delete solution file(LetsGo.sln), then execute "Generate Visual Studio Project File" in .uproject.

-- Before testing program, you need to store your data in LetsGo/inputs/...
+- Before testing program, you need to store your experimental data in LetsGo/inputs/...
-- We commite without input videos because of size. so add videos of spherical panorama
+- We commit without input videos because of size.
+So add your spherical panoramic videos